Recovery Reductions, Conjectures, and Barriers: Introduction

 Since we showed recovery reductions for many of the natural $\NP$-complete problems, it is natural to wonder if the existence of a recovery reduction is an inherent property of $\NP$-completeness.
-We believe we have shown evidence that this is the case and make the following conjecture. \begin{conjecture} \textbf{Recovery Reductions for Every $\NP$-Complete Problem}\\ For every $\epsilon > 0$, every $\NP$-complete problem has a $\left(\poly(n, 1/\epsilon), 0.5-\epsilon, \exp\left(-\poly(n)\right)\right)$-recovery reduction in the random noise model. \end{conjecture}
+We conjecture the following about $\NP$-complete problems.